-On weekends, Danang City receives thousands of travelers.
+Le week-end, Danang City receives thousands of travelers.
 While people squeeze into famous tourism sites such as Ba Na Tourism Complex, Ngu Hanh Son Mount, Chau A (Asia) Park and My Khe Beach, many choose to come to the Bamboo Reserve, a quiet forest in Tho Quang ward of Son Tra district.

 The garden, covering one hectare, is full of bamboo of different kinds.
 Visitors just need to turn right and go along a small pathway to admire truc ong dieu (Bambusa ventricosa).
 If they go 100 meters further, they will see the kingdom of ivory bamboo (Phyllostachys).

 In the central area of the forest, the owner grows truc den Ha Giang (Phyllostachys nigra), tre bong Dong Thap (Bambusa maculata) and truc vuong Bac Kan (Chimonobambusa quadrangularis) – the three rarest and most precious species.

 Tran Quang Thai, a visitor from HCMC, said he was surprised to see many bamboo plants in the city.

 “I sometimes want to see bamboo to recall my childhood.
 But in my home village, bamboo has been depleted,” he explained.

 There are boards showing the Vietnamese names and scientific names of bamboo species hung on every tree.
 And under bamboo clusters, the owner has placed bamboo-made tables with teapots for visitors to rest.